-At the same time, I am curious about how we translate our research into pedagogy.
-To that end, I have investigated how public organizations process data, engage the public, and implement new technology.
+I am interested in how we bridge research into practice.
+To that end, I have investigated how public organizations process data, engage the public and implement new technology.
 With colleagues at NC State, I have explored how public administration scholars are taught to teach and the specific needs of nonprofit managers.